-The two-year Research Master’s in Economics is an ideal programme for students who wish to pursue PhD studies.
-The programme provides select, high quality education in the field of economics and econometrics.
+The two-year Research Master’s in Economics is an ideal program for students who wish to pursue Ph.D. studies.
+The program provides select, high-quality education in the field of economics and econometrics.
 If your ambitions are focused on an academic career in economics, econometrics or finance, then this Research Master’s is ideal for you.
-Not only does it teach you to carry out independent scientific research, but it also provides an excellent stepping stone to good PhD positions.
+Not only does it teach you to carry out independent scientific research, but it also provides an excellent stepping stone to good Ph.D. positions.

 This Research Master offers you three specializations:

 In March 2005, a commission of leading economists (including Nobel Prize winner Robert C. Merton) issued an evaluation report of the Tinbergen Institute.
 This report gives an exact description of the Tinbergen Institute’s mission: to train the outstanding researchers of the future.
 We do this by applying strict selection criteria and making high demands of our students.

 The students receive a lot in return: small-scale education in a positive atmosphere, intensive supervision and a unique opportunity to mix with students, teaching staff and researchers from all over the world.